vicky61992/R_Project_Shiny_Dashboard/README.md

 # Fighter Analysis Dashboard

 There are 4 tabs in my dashboard.
-1st Tab give you basic information. basically my analysis is focus on different different weight division for fighters in both Mens and Womens categories.
+Every Tabs give you unique information. basically my analysis is focus on different different weight division for fighters in both Mens and Womens categories.

+# To Run the Application run below code in your R-Studio

+.